jkittley/sensorDirect/readme.md

 This is a simple Cordova app desigend to talk to Adafruit Bluefruit devices via UART.
 To set the project up do the following:

 ## Build App
-Forllow the instructions at https://cordova.apache.org/#getstarted to setup Cordova on your platform.
+1. Follow the instructions at https://cordova.apache.org/#getstarted to setup Cordova on your platform.

 ```
 cordova create sensordirect com.kittley.sensordirect SensorDirect